 Why do I need one?

 Without a Power of Attorney, those who care about you are faced with a very different scenario in the event of your lack of capacity.
-They may be forced to make an application to The Court of Protection for an order appointing someone to deal with that person’s affairs.
+They may be forced to make an application to The Court of Protection for an order appointing someone to deal with your affairs.
 This can be a complicated, time consuming and expensive process.
-The Court will also have a continued involvement in that individual’s affairs and will place restrictions and limitations upon what can be done on their behalf in the future.
+The Court will also have a continued involvement in your affairs and will place restrictions and limitations upon what can be done on your behalf in the future.

-By creating a Power of Attorney you can ensure that if you and your family are faced with a difficult situation, your affairs will be managed as you wish, by people you trust and that those close to you do not face the uncertainty of waiting for a Court to decide how your affairs will be dealt with.
+By creating a Power of Attorney you can ensure that if you and your family are faced with a difficult situation, your affairs will be managed as you wish, by people you trust.
+This means that those close to you do not face the uncertainty of waiting for a Court to decide how your affairs will be dealt with.

 But I want to be in control of my own affairs, even as I get older……